-Since flexibility is so often cited as a top benefit of working as a dental hygienist, why not take advantage of that flexibility?
-Working in a variety of dental practices can help you grow professionally.
-Working in the right dental practices can help you feel satisfied with your career and stick with it.
+Since flexibility is so often cited as one of the top dental hygienist benefits, why not take full advantage of that flexibility?
+Working in a variety of dental practices can help you grow both professionally and personally, helping you gain skills, expand your experience and improve your talents.

 Trey Tepichin graduated from Duke University with a B.S. in biology and economics and a minor in chemistry.
 He went on to obtain his J.D. from Harvard Law School.
 While in law school, he taught two years of introductory micro- and macro-economics at Harvard and was awarded with three Certificates of Distinction in Teaching.